-If you have not filed your financial statement by the deadline, you may file your financial statement within 30 days after the deadline if you pay the municipality a \$500 late filing fee.
-This grace period ends at 2 p.m. on Monday, May 1, 2023.
-You will not receive a refund of your nomination fee if you file during the 30-day grace period.
+If a third party advertiser has not filed a financial statement by the deadline, they may file the financial statement within 30 days after the deadline if they pay the municipality a \$500 late filing fee.
+This 30-day grace period ends at 2 p.m. on Monday, May 1, 2023.